-๐Ÿ’ฐ Trip to Barcelona Cost: 2023 Travel Budget Breakdown
+๐Ÿ’ฐ My 2024 Barcelona Trip Cost: A Budget Breakdown

 A flat building with elaborate and eccentric decorations and balconies.

-A popular city in Spain known for stunning architecture and delicious cuisine, Barcelona is a semi-affordable city in Europe that can be visited with a budget of $80 to $160 a day.
+Barcelona, a popular city in Spain known for its stunning architecture and cuisine, can be visited with a budget of $90 to $200 a day.

-My four-day trip to Barcelona, Spain cost a total of $721 USD.
+My four-day trip to Barcelona, Spain, cost a total of $851.
 In this post, I share:

 • ๐Ÿ’ฐ Expected travel costs